 If one of your self reliance goals is to raise a years supply of meat, rabbits can definitely help you do that.
 Especially if you don’t have a lot of land to grow large livestock on.

 Rabbit meat is a very healthy, sustainable meat source.
 It is very high in protein and has less fat than chicken, lamb, beef, or pork.
 Rabbit meat also has a nearly perfect fatty acid ratio, with a very high amount of Omega 3’s.
 It is also lower in calories and sodium than most other meat.
 Rabbit meat has almost zero cholesterol, so it’s ideal for heart patients.
 And best of all, its taste and texture is quite close to chicken, and you can cook it in nearly all the same ways.

-Another plus to raising rabbits is the poop.
-Yep, that’s right, their manure is actually a plus!
+Another plus to raising rabbits is the manure.
+Yep, that’s right, their poop is actually a plus!
 It is absolute garden gold.
-It is high in nitrogen but it’s not a “hot manure” so it doesn’t burn your plants.
+It is high in nitrogen but it’s not a “hot” manure so it won’t burn your plants.
 Most manures need to be composted prior to putting in the garden, but not rabbit manure.
 You can put it directly on the garden, either mixing it in with the soil or piling it up around the plants as mulch.

-If you are raising meat rabbits to butcher anyways, it may be a good idea to learn how to tan their pelts.
+If you are raising meat rabbits to butcher anyways, it may be a good idea to learn how to tan rabbit hides.
 This can actually be another source of homestead income if you get good at it.
 Plus, it helps you to use more of the animals that you butcher.
 Morning Chores has a great post on skinning and tanning rabbit pelts.

 Housing meat rabbits